Absolute Privilege as a Defense Against a Defamation Claim

 Privilege, or immunity, is also a defense against a claim of defamation.
 Absolute privilege is an old common-law privilege that protects members of lawmaking bodies from charges of defamation for statements made "on the floor" of their legislative bodies, without regard for whether the words are stated in good faith.

-In addition, reports of proceedings of legislative bodies have absolute privilege, as do communications as part of a trial.
+In addition, reports of proceedings of legislative bodies have absolute privilege, as do communications in the context of arbitration proceedings and communications between participants in collective bargaining processes.

 Examples of Absolute Privilege